The 5-Year B.A./M.A. Program in Mathematics

 The program meets all the requirements for the B.A. degree in Mathematics, but also requires the student to take those graduate-level courses required for the M.A. degree in Mathematics.
-Up to 20 hours of these graduate courses can be counted as having dual credit status: they are free electives toward the undergraduate degree and they are required courses toward the graduate degree.
+Up to 20 hours of graduate courses may be counted towards the M.A. degree as well as the B.A. degree but not towards the undergraduate major (that is, as free electives).

 For admission to the program, a student must:

 - have completed at least 30 hours of college credit, including 8 hours of 3000-level or above mathematics courses;

 - have at least a 3.0 GPA for all college courses; and

 - have at least a 3.5 GPA for all mathematics courses taken at the 3000-level or above.